A remark on continued fractions for permutations and D-permutations with a weight $-1$ per cycle: Preliminaries

-The record and cycle classifications of indices are related as follows: \begin{quote} \begin{itemize} \item[(a)] Every record is a weak excedance, and every exclusive record is an excedance. \item[(b)] Every antirecord is a weak anti-excedance, and every exclusive antirecord is an anti-excedance. \item[(c)] Every record-antirecord is a fixed point. \end{itemize} \end{quote} Therefore, by applying the record and cycle classifications simultaneously, we obtain 10~disjoint categories \cite{Sokal-Zeng_masterpoly}: \begin{itemize} \item ereccval: exclusive records that are also cycle valleys; \item ereccdrise: exclusive records that are also cycle double rises; \item eareccpeak: exclusive antirecords that are also cycle peaks; \item eareccdfall: exclusive antirecords that are also cycle double falls; \item rar: record-antirecords (these are always fixed points); \item nrcpeak: neither-record-antirecords that are also cycle peaks; \item nrcval: neither-record-antirecords that are also cycle valleys; \item nrcdrise: neither-record-antirecords that are also cycle double rises; \item nrcdfall: neither-record-antirecords that are also cycle double falls; \item nrfix: neither-record-antirecords that are also fixed points. \end{itemize} Clearly every index $i$ belongs to exactly one of these 10~types; we call this the \textbfit{record-and-cycle classification}.
+The record and cycle classifications of indices are related as follows: \begin{quote} \begin{itemize} \item[(a)] Every record is a weak excedance, and every exclusive record is an excedance. \item[(b)] Every antirecord is a weak anti-excedance, and every exclusive antirecord is an anti-excedance. \item[(c)] Every record-antirecord is a fixed point. \end{itemize} \end{quote} Therefore, by applying the record and cycle classifications simultaneously, we obtain 10 (not~20) disjoint categories \cite{Sokal-Zeng_masterpoly}:

+Clearly every index $i$ belongs to exactly one of these 10~types; we call this the \textbfit{record-and-cycle classification}.

 When studying D-permutations, we will use the \textbfit{parity-refined record-and-cycle classification}, in which we distinguish even and odd fixed points.